reconhub/reconhub.github.io/join.md

 ## How to join?

+To register as a member, you need to:

+1. **fill the form** (this is quick!): follow
-To register as a member, follow [this link](https://goo.gl/forms/VdkkofZmuB5BP9HT2) or fill in the form below:
+   [this link](https://goo.gl/forms/VdkkofZmuB5BP9HT2) or fill in the form below
+2. **send us a photo**: by [email](mailto:thibautjombart@gmail.com), ideally square, at least 250 pixels wide; if we do not hear from you after a few reminders, your registration may be put back on the waiting list or cancelled

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdWeyiSPHifEZt38jPEGEQkzJQUHzmCZiOhi6XV0anj6vdi7g/viewform?embedded=true" width="740" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>